Members of the press or journalist may kindly direct inquiries to email@example.com

 What does Feed the Frontlines Miami do?

-How do I buy a meal or lots of meals?
+How do I buy a meals?
 Can I designate where I want the meals to go?

-Go to the Buy Meals page and purchase meals there on a one-time, weekly or monthly basis.
-You may choose which facility you want your meals to go to in the drop down menu under “Designation Label” and we will do our best to accommodate your request.
+Go to the Buy Meals page to purchase one or more meals.
+You may choose the location or relief team you'd like your meals to go to in the drop down menu under “Designation Label” and we will do our best to accommodate your request.

 How did Feed the Frontlines Miami get started?

-Coincidentally, we received a message from one of our generous vendors, Mercato Italiano, who passed along an effort being implemented in NYC by a former colleague and now we are bringing that model to Miami.
-Feed the Frontlines NYC was created by Luca Di Pietro to help his family’s restaurants and New York City's health care workers on the frontlines of the fight against the COVID-19 pandemic.
-One of Luca’s friends ordered 40 dinners from Tarallucci e Vino, which they delivered to the hardworking ER staff at NYU Langone.
+A vendor and friend put us in touch with Luca Di Pietro, owner of NYC's famous Tarallucci e Vino who had created Feed the Frontlines NYC after a friend ordered 40 dinners to be delivered to the hardworking ER staff at NYU Langone.
 The idea planted the seed for Feed the Frontlines NYC—an initiative to get more generous contributors to buy meals from restaurants around the city to be delivered to first responders.

 How do I know the food is safe?

-All the meals at Divieto Ristorante are prepared in accordance with Department of Health guidelines for hygiene and safety, and following WHO procedures for spread prevention.
-Each medical professional receives an individually packaged meal, and a wrapped set of utensils with a napkin.
+All the meals at Divieto Ristorante are prepared in accordance with Department of Health guidelines for hygiene and safety.
+Each person receives an individually packaged meal, and a wrapped set of utensils with napkin.

 How many meals are you delivering each day?

-Are there Feed the Frontlines outside of Miami?
+Are there other Feed the Frontlines initiatives outside of Florida?

 Shortly after Luca di Pietro launched Feed the Frontlines NYC, his friend Adair Roberts started Feed the Frontlines Toronto, and his friend Char Joslin started the Feed the Frontlines Boston and Kylie Frame, contacted Luca from Mill Valley, California, to launch her own Feed the Frontlines Marin, and now that organization is off and running!
 They all operate separately but have similar logos and branding and function in similar, though not identical, ways.